WRS Group Mastery Practicum

-- Develop teacher and student notebooks and compile students’ written work in accordance with WLT program standards.
+- Develop teacher binder and maintain student portfolio (including student notebook and students’ written work) in accordance with WLT program standards.

-- Demonstrate mastery of lesson plan procedures with an emphasis on both accuracy and fluency (documented and approved by Wilson Trainer) delivered in a group setting.
+- Demonstrate proficiency of lesson plan procedures with an emphasis on both accuracy and fluency (documented and approved by Wilson® Credentialed Trainer) delivered in a small-group setting.

-- Demonstrate student success and mastery of decoding, encoding, and comprehension skills for a group of students.
+- Demonstrate individual student success and mastery of decoding, encoding, and comprehension skills.

-- Conduct posttesting and submit the Group Mastery Practicum Students Final Report and related documents after a minimum of 50 lessons and achievement of WRS Step 3.1.
+- Conduct posttesting and submit the WRS Group Mastery Practicum Students Final Report and related documents after a minimum of 50 lessons and achievement of WRS Substep 3.1.

-Select a group of 3-6 students for the WRS Group Mastery Practicum.
+Select a group of 3-4 students for the WRS Group Mastery Practicum.
 Each student must be pretested using the WADE and an approved, norm-referenced test.
-The Practicum Student Pretesting Form must be submitted to a Wilson Trainer for review and approval.
-Once the Trainer approves the group, practicum lessons may begin.
+The Practicum Student Pretesting Form must be submitted to the assigned Wilson® Credentialed Trainer for review and approval.
+Once the trainer approves the small group, practicum lessons may begin.